strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations.md

 <br>
 :::

 Role-Based Access Control (RBAC) is an approach to restricting access to some users.
 In a Strapi application, users of the admin panel are administrators.
 Their roles and permissions are [configured in the admin panel](/user-docs/latest/users-roles-permissions/configuring-administrator-roles.md).
 The Community Edition of Strapi offers 3 default roles (Author, Editor, and Super Admin).
-To go further, creating custom conditions for permissions applicable to any user is also possible.
+To go further, creating custom conditions for any type of permission is also possible.
 This requires an Enterprise Edition with at minimum a Bronze licence plan.

 #### Declaring new conditions